Billy Ard

 William Donovan Ard (born March 12, 1959) is an American former professional football player who was a guard in the National Football League (NFL) for the New York Giants and Green Bay Packers.
-He played college football at Wake Forest University and was selected in the eighth round of the 1981 NFL draft.
+He played college football at Wake Forest University and was selected 221st overall in the eighth round of the 1981 NFL draft.
 He won the Super Bowl with the Giants in 1987.

 Ard grew up in Watchung, New Jersey, where he attended Watchung Hills Regional High School.
 He lives in Watchung, New Jersey and works as a financial advisor at Morgan Stanley.
 Bill's other son, Brendan, broke records at his sport of choice, wrestling.